reset4ll/LSPconfig-cloneovim/Running-language-servers-in-containers.md

 * If you have a project that is setup in such a way that header files aren't installed to their standard locations on your system, each binary requires customized linking, etc. I'd highly recommend playing around with either [compiledb](https://pypi.org/project/compiledb/) or [Bear](https://github.com/rizsotto/Bear).
 Both of these will generate `compile_commands.json` files, which are already recognized by the default `clangd` configuration in this repo.
 * You can edit the `cclangd` script to redirect `STDERR` to a file if you are interested in debugging things, just change `...
 2>/dev/null` to whatever filepath you like; `...
 2>/tmp/clangd.log`, etc.
 * The builtin client and the handling in this repo. do a great job of handling root paths and whatnot, but you might have to play around with the `-w` option of [docker exec](https://docs.docker.com/engine/reference/commandline/exec/) depending on how your project is setup.

+## `microsoft/vscode-languageserver-node` based servers

+The `vscode-languageserver-node` based server expects a client to create it.
+The server expects the client  to supply a process id (the process id of the client).
+When the server cannot detect the process id, it assumes the client has exited and that it should exit.
+Since containers do not share process ids with the host this results in the server exiting immediately.
+See [here](https://github.com/microsoft/vscode-languageserver-node/issues/364#issuecomment-431385118)

+A way to handle this is using `before_init` and overriding `initialize_params.process_id` with a NIL (null) value as described [here](https://github.com/neovim/neovim/issues/14504#issuecomment-833940045)

+A less ideal way to deal with this is to have the host and container share process ids via the docker/podman run argument `--pid=host` as mentioned [here](https://github.com/neovim/neovim/issues/14504#issuecomment-833930180). *Do note this is considered an insecure practice by both Docker and Podman*. `man docker-run` or `man podman-run` and `/--pid=` for more info.